-Below explained is each type of vitamin B and also the vitamin B sources.
+Below is an explanation of each type of vitamin B and its source:

 - Sesame butter:

-Black beans, navy beans, pinto beans all have high levels of vitamin B1.
+Black beans, navy beans and pinto beans all have high levels of vitamin B1.
 They also contain heart healthy proteins which are needed to maintain energy and good health.
 A small bowl of beans will give majority of the recommended daily amount of Vitamin B1.

-Carrots are one of the most popular vegetables and it best part of the carrot benefits is that just one cup of carrots will provide you with 5% of the daily recommended quantity of vitamin B2.
+Carrots are one of the most popular vegetables.
+The best part about the benefit of carrots is that just one cup of carrots will provide you with 5% of the daily recommended quantity of vitamin B2.
 Eat baby carrots as a snack or add them to your salad for extra taste as well as nutrients.

 While enjoying a sandwich for breakfast, add a slice of tasty cheese for an unexpected boost in several essential vitamins and minerals.
 Despite being a high cholesterol food, cheese is a good source of vitamin B2.
 Cheese provides the highest amount of Vitamin B2 with 0.57 mg per 100 grams serving.
 Brie, limburger, romano, caraway cheese are other high Vitamin B2 foods.
 It is also a good source of calcium and Vitamin D.

 Almonds are nuts that contain high amount of riboflavin.
 Almonds are also a great source of Vitamin E, calcium, potassium and copper.
-Health benefits of almonds comes from the fact that it provides 1.01mmg of riboflavin per 100 grams or 00.28grams per ounce.
+Health benefit of almonds comes from the fact that they provide 1.01mmg of riboflavin per 100 grams or 00.28grams per ounce.

 Eggs are not just a good source of proteins and minerals but also contain high level of niacin.
-A large egg contains 7 percent of daily amount of Vitamin b3 we need.
+A large egg contains 7 percent of the daily amount of Vitamin B3 that we need.

-Beets are a great source for antioxidants and detox support making them one of the best foods for liver.
-While that is a great reason to add beets to your diet, Beets are also known as one of the best vegan sources of niacin.
+Beets are a great source for antioxidants and detox support.
+This makes them one of the best foods for liver.
+Beets are also known as one of the best vegan sources of niacin.
 100 grams of beet contains 0.334mg of niacin.

-Celery is commonly regarded as a food to ward off gall stones but little is known of its high Vitamin B 3 content.
-Just one cup of raw celery will gives approximately 34mcg of Vitamin B which accounts 2% of our daily Vitamin B need.
+Celery is commonly regarded as a food to ward off gall stones but little is known of its high Vitamin B3 content.
+Just one cup of raw celery will gives approximately 34mcg of Vitamin B which accounts for 2% of our daily Vitamin B need.